nickbock/ElvUI_Enhanced_Again/README.md

 - Rewrite of plugin initialization.
 - Settings moved to profiles instead on a per character base.
 - All features are disabled by default.
-- Own ElvUI Config group for easy moving of Minimap Button Bar and RaidMarker Bar
+- Own ElvUI Mover group for easy moving of Minimap Button Bar and RaidMarker Bar
 - Updated progression tooltip
+- Readded Equipment Manager
 - Readded range datatext

 ## ToDo